Showing posts with label money. Show all posts

 Friday, February 9, 2024

-Every person should ask themselves the most crucial question, which is how they might raise their money.
+Every person should ask themselves the most important question, namely, how they can save more money for their future.

 Friday, December 8, 2023

 Some companies have been paying dividends for over fifty years.
-What this means.
-Kind of instead of getting interest from the bank.
-This is the one plus.
+This signifies a significant shift in business practices.
+It's akin to receiving interest from a bank.
+This is the OnePlus.
 The other main option is that they also increase in value.
-If you receive a salary and have no loans.
+If you receive a salary and do not have any loans, the value of your money will increase.
 Some numbers are accumulating in your account that you cannot spend.
 As it turns out, you have such an opportunity almost every month.
 Money is accumulating in your bank account, but is it outpacing inflation?
 I do not believe it.
-However, if you invest this excess money in a developed business/company with dividends/.
-You have an opportunity to manage your money.
-A way to make money work for you.
-Besides growing, you can also get interest on your money constantly.
+However, if you invest this excess money in a developing business or company with dividends, you have an opportunity to manage your money.
+You have the opportunity to make your money work for you.
+Besides growing, you can also get consistent returns on your money.
 The companies listed below are proven to grow your money.
 American States Water, Dover, Emerson Electric, Genuine Parts, Northwest Natural, Parker-Hannifin, Procter & Gamble, 3M, Cincinnati Financial, Coca-Cola, Colgate-Palmolive, Johnson & Johnson, Lancaster Colony, Nordson, Hormel Foods, California Water Service, ABM Industries, Commerce Bancshares, Federal Realty Inv.
 Trust, SJW, Stanley Black & Decker, Stepan Company, H.B.
 Fuller, Altria Group, Sysco, National Fuel Gas, Kimberly-Clark, Abbott Laboratories, Becton Dickinson, PepsiCo, Target, PPG Industries, ADM, Nucor, Middlesex, Bank of Nova Scotia, Church & Dwight, CIBC, Church & Dwight, Eli Lilly, Exxon Mobil, General Electric, General Mills, Hawaiian Electric, American Electric Power, Union Pacific, Royal Bank of Canada, Avista, MGE Energy, Bank of Montreal, Ingersoll-Rand.

 The most interesting thing is that one has a choice of so many companies.
 These are proven North American companies.
 In another article, I will write about European and Asian companies.